NLueg/node-java-connector/README.md

 This package helps with running JAR-Files from JavaScript.
 If no Java is installed on the system, a openJDK version will be installed temporarily.

-This package is inspired by [njre](https://github.com/raftario/njre) but adds a few features.
-First this package has an function which identifies the path of the installed JRE and runs the JAR directly with it.
-So the JRE gets downloaded only, if no JAVA is installed on the operating system.
-This helps to reduce the size of the package.

 ## Getting Started

 1. Install the package: